Jannyboy11/CustomRecipes/README.md

 More on this [here](https://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html).
 Once you've done this, the dependencies in the pom.xml should resolve.

-Then run ```mvn package install``` and your server-ready plugin jar is ready in your target folder.
+Then run ```mvn clean install``` and your server-ready plugin jar is ready in your target folder.
 Be sure to use the shaded one.

 # FAQ